ianmtaylor1/pimsgboard/README.md

 * `WebHost` is an IP address for the web server to listen on.
 By default, it listens on all interfaces.
 * `WebPort` is the port for the web server to listen on.
 * `LowLight` is whether to use the sense hat's "low light" mode.
+* `AutoPlay` - if true, messages will automatically scroll when received, instead of waiting for a button push.
+The buttons are unresponsive in this mode.

 The configuration is read once at startup.
 If any options are changed, restart the pimsgboard program.